prodigeni/pdfmasher/help/en/quickstart.rst

 5. To identify footnotes, sort the elements by "Text".
 This way, footnotes, because they start by a number, will be grouped together.
 6. Select all footnotes elements and click on "Footnote" in the Edit pane.
+7. Click on "Generate Markdown".
-7. Click on "View HTML" from the Build pane.
+8. Click on "View HTML" from the Build pane.
 Make sure the result satisfy you.
-8. Convert the HTML to ebook using Calibre or another tool.
+9. Convert the HTML to ebook using Calibre or another tool.